speeddragon/speeddragon.github.io/content/security/bypass_waf.md

 # Conclusion

-Why this can happens?
-Mostly on big companies that they forget to shutdown the service or will take some time to decommission it.
+How this can happen?
+Mostly on big companies that they forget to shutdown the old service or will take some time to decommission it and forgot about it.

 Will this work frequently?
 I don't think so, this can work in some scenarios, a good thing to have in hand as a toolbox.